Undergraduate Study in Literature, Media, and Communication

 - Students with a score of four or higher on the International Baccalaureate Exam receive credit for ENGL 1101.

 - Advanced placement credit is not ordinarily given for ENGL 1102.

-LMC and the School of History and Sociology also cooperate in providing a certificate in African American Studies.
+LMC and the School of History and Sociology cooperate in providing a certificate in African American Studies.
 Students should consult either school for detailed information concerning requirements.
-Courses for this certificate are selected from among those listed in "Courses of Instruction" and from the list offered by.
+Courses for this certificate are selected from among those listed in "Courses of Instruction" and from the list offered by the department.